 Wait, Why Are There Alternatives to the GED in the First Place?

-The new GED exam, which was created by the American Council on Education and Pearson, suddenly became a lot more difficult and expensive.
+The new GED exam, created by the American Council on Education, suddenly became a lot more difficult and expensive.
 The creators of the GED exam also ditched its paper-based format, making it entirely computer-based.
 Opponents of the revision argued that these changes would create more obstacles for adult learners to earn their HSE and continue their education through a vocational school, college, or university.